Luke-Marques/dotfiles/README.md

 ## Install Scripts

 A list of program installation scripts can be found in `./bin`, such as scripts for installing `rust` or `homebrew`.

 ## MacOS

 On MacOS, ensure that `brew` is installed appropriately and the correct permissions have been granted.
-Then navigate to `./macos` and run the `brew bundle` command to install all brew packages/casks definied in `./macos/Brewfile`.
+Then navigate to `./macos` and run the `brew bundle` command to install all brew packages/casks defined in `./macos/Brewfile`.

 ## To-Do